 1. Length of ownership

 How long have you owned the property?
-AUGUST 2002
+40 years

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

-(A) B C D E F G H
+A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

 • Garage

 Allocated parking space

 • Driveway

 Shared parking

 On street

 Resident permit

 Metered parking

 Other (please specify):

-4. Conservation area
+Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes / No / Den't know
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?